How to Use the API?

 • 2 is the domain ID.

-• For lists in read commands, request parameters with a repeating key are used.
+• For lists in read commands, request parameters with repeating keys are used.

 Example